IATI/bulk-data-service/README.md

 This will create a resource group on Azure called `rg-bulk-data-service-dev`, and then create and configure all the Azure resources needed for the Bulk Data Service within that resource group (except for the Container Instance, which is created/updated as part of the deploy stage).

 At the end of its run, the `azure-create-resources.sh` script will print out various secrets which need to be added to Github Actions.

+### Deployment - Versioning

+The app version is set in `pyproject.toml`, and this is read by the app to use in the `User-Agent` header.
+When making a new release, set the version here to the appropriate value.
+Then, when releasing the app using the normal IATI Python app deployment process, choose the tag name to match the version chosen.

 ### Deployment - CI/CD